-The notes on pages 5 to 44 form an integral part of these consolidated financial statements.
+The notes on pages 5 to 46 form an integral part of these consolidated financial statements.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 (Amounts are in millions of Ukraine Hryvnias unless otherwise stated)

 1. BUSINESS DESCRIPTION